Reviews You Can Rely On

 Credit: Trish Matheny

-Wind resistance was another particularly strong aspect of the Elite Gourmet that features an electrically heated cooking surfaces with a lid that covers their entirety.
-This electric grill appeared to be completely unfazed by convective heat loss, as far as we can tell.
+Wind resistance was another particularly strong characteristic of the Elite Gourmet.
+It features an electrically heated cooking surface with a lid that covers that space in its entirety.
+As far as we can tell, this electric grill appeared to be completely unfazed by convective heat loss.

 portable grill - the elite gourmet is a great choice for grilling in high winds...